samueldosramos/dotfiles/README.md

 5. Install Ruby gem Sass

 6. Create a directory called Projects in Home directory for projects and development.
-    **Note:** After setting everything up and logging in to Dropbox, I usually delete the Projects folder in Mac and I create a symbolic link with the Projects folder I have in Dropbox:

 ```
 rm -rf ~/Projects/
-ln -s ~/Dropbox/Projects ~/Projects
 ```

 7. Remove the installation zip and folder